AustinPuckett/pyFantasyFootballDraftTool/README.md

 Since Tyreek Hill has the highest NBA, he is the best selection with the current draft pick.

+For a full draft strategy, you would also need to consider whether or not you can start the selected player in your current drafted roster.
+For instance, if your roster already has its receiver and flex spots filled, you would want to draft a different position.

 [^1]: It's hypothesized that this algorithm works best for picks 3 through 10, since picks 1, 2, 11, and 12 occur at what's called "the turn", where draft picks for a fantasy team occur subsequently.
 The NBA metric likely fails for the first of two subsequent picks at the turn.